 To report mistreatment, please visit the Mistreatment Incident Report

-Policy on Student Mistreatment
+Policy on the Learning Environment & Student Mistreatment

 Purpose of the Policy

-Members of the UCDMC community are dedicated to a positive learning environment.
+Members of the UCDH community are dedicated to a positive learning environment.
 Accordingly, this policy serves several purposes.
 First, this policy defines a positive learning environment and acknowledges institutional accountability.
 Second, this policy defines mistreatment and provides a mechanism to allow individuals to report violations without fear of retaliation.
 Third, this policy acknowledges faculty, staff and student responsibility for promoting a positive learning environment and preventing student mistreatment through educational programs.

 Standard of Conduct

-The University of California, Davis, Medical center (UCDMC) maintains an environment in which community members are supported and encouraged to excel.
+UC Davis Health maintains an environment in which community members are supported and encouraged to excel.
 All members of this diverse community (faculty, nurses and other clinicians, fellows, residents, professional partners, staff and students) are expected to maintain a positive and respectful learning environment free of harassment, intimidation, belittlement, humiliation or abuse.